PingrisAlexis/Billed/README.md

 ### Set up:.

-- Follow the README.md from the back-end part "Billed-app-FR-Back".
+- Follow the README.md from "Billed-app-FR-Front".

-- Then, follow the README.md the front-end part "Billed-app-FR-front".